Glomerulonephritis

 Make an appointment with a UR Medicine provider.

-If kidney disease progresses despite appropriate treatment, dialysis may become necessary.
+Sometimes patients may need dialysis treatments to clean their blood while other therapies are being started.
+If kidney damage becomes severe and the kidneys can no longer perform their usual functions, long-term dialysis or kidney transplant may be needed.
 It’s crucial to establish care with a nephrologist promptly, as early intervention can improve kidney function and reduce the risk of disease progression.

 What Sets Us Apart?